 I’ve been using an epilator for over 10 years!
 An epilator is an electric barrel of tweezers that spins to remove hairs from the follicle.
 Just plug it in, turn it on and brush it against your skin.
 The epilator will quickly extract hair from the follicle, leaving you hairless for longer.
 I recommend using a corded epilator or a rechargeable one.

 Epilators might hurt at first, but you’ll get used to it the more you use it.
 I can’t ever imagine going back to razors.

 Pro Tip: When epilating, sit on a towel and run the epilator multiple times over an area until the hair is gone.
 Hair will typically grow back 3-4 weeks later!
 To prevent ingrown hairs, use a loofah to or sugar scrub to exfoliate dead skin cells.
 Dead skin can trap hair and cause ingrown hairs.

-Have you ever seen the image of a seahorse clinging onto a q-tip?
+Have you ever seen the image of a seahorse clinging to a q-tip in the ocean?
 That’s when I decided to ditch plastic q-tips forever.

 Last Swab is an awesome company creating a single swab that should last you 15 years.

 Another great solution is the Be Bird ear wax cleaning tool.
 This tool syncs with your mobile phone and has a camera that will show you what your ear looks like from the inside so that you can clean it thoroughly.
 We recommend the N3 as it comes with 3 tools and a charging dock.